 Share a concern

-If you’re worried about someone, call the national police Prevent advice line 0800 011 3764, in confidence, to share your concerns with our specially trained officers.
+If you’re worried about someone, call the ACT Early Support Line on 0800 011 3764, in confidence, to share your concerns with our specially trained officers.

-This advice line is available every day 9:00am – 5:00pm.
+This support line is available every day 9:00am – 5:00pm.
 Calls outside of these hours will be transferred to specialist Counter Terrorism officers.

 If you are a member of public sector staff such as a teacher, GP, police officer or social worker we would encourage you to continue to use your designated safeguarding route to make referrals to Prevent or seek further advice.
 The advice line is designed for members of the public to use, especially friends and family, or those who work with vulnerable or young people in volunteering roles.